Stable Insights

 Although the growth rate of EV demand has recently slowed, overall demand for EVs continues to rise annually, with expectations for further growth in 2024 and beyond.
 To illuminate this trend, Stable Auto has compiled a comprehensive analysis of charger utilization nationwide, leveraging data from thousands of non-Tesla Level 3 (L3) charging stations.

-National DCFC charging utilization by month
+National charging utilization by month

 Highlights